 Credicorp's subsidiaries Prima AFP, Pacífico Seguros, and Credicorp Capital include ESG factors when analyzing and making investment decisions, including tools such as ESG criteria from external suppliers, questionnaires based on SASB and PRI guidelines, and internal questionnaires.
 We have assessed a significant percentage of our portfolio under ESG criteria.

 Degree of ESG integration strategy imp lementation

-Credicorp Capital 57% 1
+Credicorp Capital 57%1

 Pacífico Seguros 90%

 Prima AFP 95%

-Data to and 2022 (2) and (2) Data to and 2022 (% of total portfolio
+1. Data to end 2022 (2) and (3) Data to end 2023 % of total portfolio